DevGuideDaily/no-fuss/README.md

 # No Fuss - Static Site Builder

 *No Fuss* is a simple static website builder, aiming to provide you with only the features you need, without any bloat.
-This project is part of the Hacktober 2020 effort to contribute to open-source.
+This project is part of the *Hacktober 2020* effort to contribute to open-source.
 Everyone is welcome to join the project.

-An important goal of the project is to be well documented and easy to follow for developers who are looking to learn by following the development, or to contribute.
+An important goal of the project is to be well documented and easy to follow for developers who are looking to learn, or to contribute.

 ## Feature Goals

-- [ ] Transform simple assets like pug templates or less files
+- [x] Transform simple assets like pug templates or less files
+- [x] Fast and light weight - currently the package weighs only **6.3kb**.
-- [ ] Minimal core, pluggable architecture
+- [x] Minimal core, pluggable architecture
-- [ ] Fingerprint assets
+- [x] Finger print assets
-- [ ] Live-reload development server
+- [x] Live-reload development server
-- [ ] No webpack
+- [x] No webpack
-- [ ] No complicated frameworks
+- [x] No complicated frameworks

+# Usage

+1. Install `npm i --D no-fuss` or `yarn add -D no-fuss`
+1. Run `npx fuss` or `yarn fuss`

+## Commands

+- `watch` - Watch files and incrementally build
+- `build` - Build files once
+- `serve` - Run the development server with live reload.
+This is the default command.

+## Options

+- `-s, --src-dir` - Source directory
+- `-o, --out-dir` - Output directory
+- `-p, --port` - Port (only used with `serve`)

 ## License